 The returns can be amazing.

 Other gold commodities include bars, coin and bullion.

 To be able to trade in gold products, you must first learn a few trick like how it is measured, weighed and valued.
 You must also know where to source and identify original gold.

-With less than NGN200,000 you can start investing in gold.
+With less than NGN200,000 (as at the time of writing) you can start investing in gold.
 However, if you do not have the time to source for the products or you want to remove the risk of buying fake products from your shoulders, you may consider investing with gold based network marketing companies.